RishabhKumar5010/Misc/k-largest/README.md

 In the quora article the problem is handled by use of a quick sort logic, with just some iterations, and some swaps the kth largest element reaches kth position in the array.
 Cool!!.\
 But, It still requires one to create two copies of the array, if data and order of the original array is to be preserved. \
-There are other methods using min and map heap whose time complexities are in order of **O(n + kLogn)** , but they too need 2 instances of array.
+There are other methods using min and max heap whose time complexities are in order of **O(n + kLogn)** , but they too need 2 instances of array.

 https://www.geeksforgeeks.org/kth-smallestlargest-element-unsorted-array/